By Steve Kazella

 Even AT&T contractors are using the possibility of their your macrocell site being replaced by microcell technology as a way to place fear in your mind to take a rent reduction or a lease optimization rent guarantee.
 The only thing guaranteed is that you are getting the short end of the stick.

-Micro cells are worth much more to carriers like Verizon and AT&T than they are leading you to believe.
-It's not about the numbers of antennas or square footage. it's about the privilege of utilizing your rooftop and being able to service their subscribers.
+The small one antenna cell sites still are worth much more to carriers like Verizon, Sprint and AT&T than they are leading you to believe.
+It's not about the numbers of antennas or square footage they are taking up on your roof, it's about the privilege of utilizing your rooftop and being able to service their subscribers.
 For most landlords, micro cell rooftop leases will prove to be an annoyance, and inconvenience once you factor in the regular maintenance 24x7 access you have to give them and having to reconcile Verizon's or AT&T's electrical bills because they are too cheap to install a direct meter.
 And to add insult to injury, remember this...
 While they complain about the fair market value rent that you should really be getting here, it costs them less than $10/month to carry the cost of voice and data for your smartphone.

-So... to be completely honest and transparent, we really do not like small cells.
+So... to be completely honest and transparent, we really do not like small antenna cells.
 We abhor them.
-They are a pain in the rear end to negotiate.
-They are worth a lot less than a traditional 12-antenna macro-cell lease but involve the same amount of work on our part.
-If the carriers are successful in deploying tens of thousands of them as they have been talking about it will probably cause us to hang up our hats and buy the lunch truck we have been dreaming about.
+They are a pain in the rear end to negotiate for landlords.
+They are worth a lot less than a traditional 12-antenna macro-cell lease but involve the same amount of work to get them completed.
+If the carriers are successful in deploying hundreds of thousands of them as they have been talking about it will probably cause us to hang up our hats and buy the lunch truck we have been dreaming about.
 However where there is chaos, there also is opportunity.
-Make sure you talk to a Telecom Lease Genius about what we can do for you.
+Make sure you talk to Tower Genius about what we can do for you.

-The bottom line is that carriers won't pay more than about $500 per month at best for a small cell lease.
+The bottom line is that carriers won't pay more than about $100 to perhaps $500 per month at best for a small cell lease.
 But these leases have DOZENS of items that still need to be adjusted.
 You need expert guidance.
-Contact Tower Genius at 888-313-9750 or if you have a question about a Small Cell proposal you may have received from Verizon Wireless, AT&T, Sprint or T-Mobile.
+Contact Tower Genius at 1-888-313-9750 or if you have a question about a Small Cell proposal you may have received from Verizon Wireless, AT&T, Sprint or T-Mobile.